scottbouch/pdfocr-batch/README.md

 This script deletes the original PDF files and replces them with the OCR versions.
 If you want to keep the originals, work on copies of them.

 TODO: Refine settings to reduce file sizes.

+# jpgpdfocr.sh
+Batch process a directory of JPGs, combine to a single PDF with OCR layer.\
+Linux BASH

+# pdfnoindex.sh
+Batch process a directory of PDFs, removes index bookmarks - handy after splitting a big PDF into smaller chunks.\
+Linux BASH